The laid-back city’s excellent restaurants, stunning scenery and distinct coffee culture are beckoning more and more

 Located in the boiler room of the original Victoria Theater, this dark and cavernous space is the ideal spot for a cozy, dimly lit wine bar.
 Les Caves specializes in low intervention, but no less delicious, wines such as Domaine des Pothiers ‘Granit Rose’ Gamay and rare Claudio Plessi Sgavata from Emilia-Romano in Italy.
 One of the wine bar owners also owns the winery Ovum, a strictly Oregon white wine producer and some of its offerings are always on the by-the-glass list.
 Half pours are available too so go out on a limb and try something new.

 1719 NE Alberta St.

 Portland has a number of wonderful French restaurants, but the unassuming corner restaurant Coquine, located at the base of Mount Tabor, is my favorite.
-The menu featuring a half or whole roast chicken, chicken liver mousse with seasonal compote and a variety of composed vegetable dishes reminds me of the bistronomie currently being served at the best Parisian bistros, but the restaurant ambience, a historic storefront with wood floors and tables and a nice outdoor patio, is pure Portland.
+The menu featuring a half or whole roast chicken, chicken liver mousse with seasonal compote and a variety of composed vegetable dishes reminds me of the bistronomie currently being served at the best Parisian bistros, but the restaurant ambiance, a historic storefront with wood floors and tables and a nice outdoor patio, is pure Portland.

 6839 SE Belmont St.

 Bike the Waterfront

-Portland is one the country’s most bike-friendly cities.
+Portland is one of the country’s most bike-friendly cities.
 Its wide bike lanes and river crossings reserved for bikes and pedestrians make it a fun and easy way to get around town.
 Rent bikes at River City on the East Side, or the Bike Gallery, which has locations on the East Side and downtown, and head to the Waterfront.
 Do a leisurely loop along the river sticking to the wide esplanades and crossing at the Steel Bridge and Tilikum Crossing.
 If you want a longer ride, continue all the way to the Sellwood Bridge.
 This map will help.